Don't let a car accident put a damper on your spirit — a level head may keep parking lot chaos from ruining your shopping trip.

 - Turn on your running lights or headlights when parking in a garage.
 Do the same in parking lots if rain, sleet, snow or fog make it harder to see.
 Having your lights on can make you more visible to other drivers.

-- If you want to avoid parking lots altogether this holiday season, consider taking a taxi, ride-share or public transit to the mall.
+- If you want to avoid your car being involved in a parking lot accident altogether, consider taking a taxi, ride-share or public transit to busy venues.

 To ensure that you have the right car insurance coverage, call 1-877-749-7224 to speak with a RBC licensed insurance advisor.